Guidelines for Filming and Photography at the University of Hawaiʻi

-Thank you for your interest in filming at the University of Hawaii.
-Our 10-campus system is comprised of educational and recreational facilities across six islands servicing more than 80,000 students in Hawaii.
+Thank you for your interest in filming at the University of Hawaiʻi.
+Our 10-campus system is comprised of educational and recreational facilities across six islands servicing more than 80,000 students.

-For convenience, the word "filming" applies to Motion Pictures, filming, videotaping, still photography and digital imaging.
+For convenience, the word filming applies to motion pictures, filming, videotaping, still photography and digital imaging.
 The guidelines below will assist you in your request.
-The guidelines apply to all campuses, including the Lyon Arboretum, Coconut Island and the Waikiki Aquarium.
+The guidelines apply to all campuses and UH facilities, including the Lyon Arboretum, Coconut Island and the Waikīkī Aquarium.

 Office of Mauna Kea Management

 Filming on university property is permitted only if it does not interfere with normal university business and previously scheduled events.

 A license to film on university property for commercial and non-news purposes must be obtained prior to filming.
 The issuing of a license is coordinated through the University of Hawaiʻi Broadcast/Film/Public Information Officer, the Office of Risk Management, the university's Office of General Counsel and the Office of the Vice President for Administration.